SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 | Accept | Accepts the last recommendation by one of the virtual race assistants.
 Useful, if you don't want to use voice commands to interact with Jona or Cato. |
 | Reject | Cancels or rejects the last recommendation by one of the virtual race assistants.
 Useful, if you don't want to use voice commands to interact with Jona or Cato. |

-See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information on *PitstopPlan*, *PitstopPrepare*, *Accept* and *Reject*.
+See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information on *PitstopPlan*, *PitstopPrepare*, *Accept* and *Reject* and the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-strategist) for the "Race Strategist" plugin above for more information on *PitstopRecommend*.

-Beside controlling the pitstop settings from the button box, most of the settings are also available as actions, which can be bound to external event sources.
-See the list of [actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) for more information.
+Note: For convinience, all commands available for the *assistantCommands* parameter, may also be passed to the *pitstopCommands* parameter, thereby including all these commands in the "Pitstop" mode.

 ### Important preparation for the Pitstop MFD handling